carpentries-incubator/hermes_metadata_lesson/episodes/xml_schema.md

 </xs:element>
 ```

-Using the /<xs:pattern value=““/> tag you can set restriction on a series of numbers or letters.
+Using xs:pattern you can set restriction on a series of numbers or letters.
 There are other constraints for values in XML, e.g., whiteSpace or length:

 Restrictions for Datatypes